 “Chicago’s Magnificent Mile brings in millions of visitors from across this globe and is the perfect location for a world-class coffee destination,” former Chicago Mayor Rahm Emanuel said in a statement back in 2017.
 “This Starbucks Reserve Roastery will be an investment in Chicago and a strong addition to Michigan Avenue, where residents and visitors can enjoy incredible coffees from around the world in a remarkable environment.”

 The location is billed to include an in-house bakery as well as delicious specialty beverages (caffeinated, of course!) around every corner.
 Plus, visitors can get an exclusive look at the company’s unique roasting process.
+The Roastery will also be serving alcohol courtesy of Annie Beebe-Tron of Fat Rice and Rachel Miller of Community Tavern.
+On top of that, Starbucks is also opening their Italian mini-chain, Princi.
 Even if you don’t live in the area, you’ll want to book your flights ASAP.

 This will be the third Roastery to open in the United States so far, the company said.
 Starbucks’ hometown of Seattle opened the first Roastery in December 2014, and another has opened in New York.
 Starbucks has also opened Roastery stores in Shanghai, Milan and Tokyo.